Habit system design: The blueprint that makes habits last

 • BJ Fogg’s research shows that reducing a behavior’s friction matters more than increasing motivation [2].

-• Start your system with one keystone behavior — exercise, sleep, or journaling — that creates positive spillover across other habits.
+• Start your system with one keystone behavior (a single habit that creates disproportionate positive spillover across multiple areas of your life) – exercise, sleep, or journaling are common examples – that creates positive spillover across other habits.

 • Variable rewards prevent the brain from adapting to predictable stimuli, sustaining engagement far longer than fixed rewards [3].